-2. Screw Driver
+1. Allen Wrench 2.
+Screw Driver

 Before making any adjustments, ensure that the door is closed and the closer is in a “non-operable” function.
-Once you’ve removed the cover from your closer, locate the adjustment screws you need.
+Once you’ve removed the cover from your closet, locate the adjustment screws you need.
 You can generally find indicators on the closer that will tell you which adjustment is related to each screw; sometimes there is a diagram on the closer itself to help you identify them.
 If all else fails, you can consult the manual on the closer for assistance with this.

-Once you have determine which screws need to be turned for adjustments, turn your allen wrench inside the screw to the right or left as needed.
+Once you have determined which screws need to be turned for adjustments, turn your allen wrench inside the screw to the right or left as needed.
 Keep in mind, a little goes a long way; use 1/8th turns to adjust and periodically test the door to check if the adjustment is satisfactory.